 The same thing could be preventing the index of other social profiles like LinkedIn, Snapchat, Instagram, or others.
 So, if you get no results using that given picture, look for other photos probably saved elsewhere on your computer or emails.

 Also, Snapchat has a search tool online.
 So, people add friends by typing usernames.
-And that means search engines like Google can help to find Snapchat users by photo if that was crawled and also indexed publicly.
+That means search engines like Google can help to find Snapchat users by photo if that was crawled and also indexed publicly.
 But, even if that’s not always possible, it’s worth a try.

 Bing visual search